-I used two color pencils to create the best possible look of the beak.
+I used two colored pencils to create the best possible look of the beak.

-Combine these two color pencils on a separate paper first.
+Combine these two colored pencils on separate paper first.

-Leave the bright line in the middle of the beak and try to make the shades on the beak looking as natural as possible.
+Leave the bright line in the middle of the beak and try to make the shades on the beak look as natural as possible.